ansimonetti/PACO/README.md

     ```
 4. Open Chrome (or any othe  browser supporting HTML5) and go to `http://127.0.0.1:8050`.

+NB!
+This application is currently under development.
+There may be some issues and bugs.

 ## Authors

 * **prof. Sala Pietro**